alexandr-io/backend/README.md

 cd tests/integration
 go run . {environment}
 ```
-environments are {local, preprod, prod}
+Possible environments include `[local, preprod, prod]`.
-more options are available and documented my running `go run . -h`
+More options are available and documented by running `go run . -h`.

 ## Run unit tests
 Nothing is made yet to run all unit tests at once.
-For know tests can only be executed from each service folder.
+For now tests can only be executed from each service folder.
 ```shell
 cd microservices/auth/app
 go test ./...